nlukic97/Final-project-3rd-trimester/readme.md

 ## 2. Backend project
 - has mandatory image uploads when creating a new item.
 However, it has optional image changing when editing an item.
 Uploading a new item image will delete the old item's image.
 - has a custom 404 page

+---

+## 2022 UPDATE:
+Added access control headers to allow * routes to be executed so that the user would not have to install the extension "allow cors" as was previously required.